wechuli/actionsutils/README.md

 If you want to perform more than a single task on one debug step, provide a comma separated values with the steps.

 ## Options
-- **createartifact** - choose whether you would like to create artifacts for each task.
+- **create-artifact** - choose whether you would like to create artifacts for each task.

 ## Suported Tasks
 - context